Planetboredom: Planetboredom Network

 The creators of Planetboredom.net have opened up many websites over the years, which have come together to form the PlanetBoredom Network.
 Most of these websites have a small user base, and are clones of some of the functions of planetboredom.net, like the database of videos.
 Others, however, have a bigger user base and function autonomous of planetboredom.
 Amongst the most notable of these websites are Smash Our Stuff and TorontoForums.
 The latter is a community website for the people residing in the Greater Toronto Area.

 SmashOurStuff

 PlanetBoredom's most famous production is the ongoing internet meme SmashOurStuff.com.
-It started off with the website SmashMyiPod.com.
+It started in 2005 with the website SmashMyiPod.com.
 This website raised money via donations to purchase an iPod for the sake of destroying it right after purchase.
 The true purpose of this act is still unknown as it was cited as a "Social Experiment".
 The video was so popular, that they followed up with SmashMyXbox, SmashMyPS3, and SmashMyWii.
 They have already raised money for all of these items and are just awaiting the date of release.

 SmashMyiPod and SmashMyXbox received a lot of media coverage (comprehensive list).